 For more detailed information, see our 2020 Cloud Data Warehouse Benchmark.

-1. Select a cloud data warehouse that compliments your ecosystem
+Select a warehouse that complements your ecosystem

-Cloud data warehouse providers have different ways of calculating cost for compute and storage.
+Cloud data warehouse providers have different ways of calculating costs for compute and storage.
 Depending on your usage model, these cost configurations can have a drastic impact on your costs from month to month.

-Choose a cloud data warehouse that has features such as locking schemas, monitoring utilities, remote maintenance capabilities, and similar functionality as baseline offerings.
+Choose a cloud data warehouse that has features such as locking schemas, monitoring utilities, remote maintenance capabilities and similar functionality as baseline offerings.

 Depending on your company’s use case, additional security components to shop around for include:

-Strong user authentication and authorization that will inhibit unauthorized access
+- Strong user authentication and authorization that will inhibit unauthorized access

-Data erasure, which protects data with a complete override on physical storage to prevent malicious recovery
+- Data erasure, which protects data with a complete override on physical storage to prevent malicious recovery

-Protection of data attributes via data shielding
+- Protection of data attributes via data shielding

-Whether or not your company operates under regulation from laws such as HIPAA or GDPR, ensuring proper data access is very important.
-When evaluating vendors, check for features such as slave read-only, custom user groups with locked-down permissions, encrypted columns, and tools to enable consistent account audit and clean up.
+In both regulated and unregulated organizations, ensuring proper data access is very important.
+When evaluating vendors, check for features such as read-only permissions, custom user groups with locked-down permissions, encrypted columns and tools to enable consistent account audit and clean up.

-Natural disasters and man-made ones are unavoidable and as a result, your cloud data warehouse must have adequate fault tolerance.
+Natural and manmade disasters are unavoidable, so your cloud data warehouse must have adequate fault tolerance.
 Ask questions such as: does your prospective cloud data warehouse provide adequate high availability and durability in the event of a catastrophic failure at a data center?